jakearchibald/navigation-transitions/README.md

 If you want to transition between pages, your current option is to fetch the new page with JavaScript, update the URL with `pushState`, and animate between the two.

-Having to reimplement navigation for a simple transition is a large task.
+Having to reimplement navigation for a simple transition is a bit much, often leading developers to use large frameworks where they aren't needed.
 This proposal provides a low-level way to create transitions while maintaining regular browser navigation.

 # Goals